 Lists all possible cipher suites corresponding to Description that are available.
-The exclusive option will exclusively list cipher suites introduced in Version whereas the other options are inclusive from the lowest possible version to Version.
-The all options includes all suites except the anonymous.
+The exclusive and exclusive\anonymous option will exclusively list cipher suites first supported in Version whereas the other options are inclusive from the lowest possible version to Version.
+The all options includes all suites except the anonymous and no anonymous suites are supported by default.

-TLS-1.3 has no overlapping cipher suites with previous TLS versions, that is the result of cipher_suites(all, 'tlsv1.3'). contains a separate set of suites that can be used with TLS-1.3 an other set that can be used if a lower version is negotiated.
+TLS-1.3 has no overlapping cipher suites with previous TLS versions, that is the result of cipher\suites(all, 'tlsv1.3'). contains a separate set of suites that can be used with TLS-1.3 an other set that can be used if a lower version is negotiated.
+PRE TLS-1.3 so called PSK and SRP suites need extra configuration to work see user lookup function.
 No anonymous suites are supported by TLS-1.3.

 Also note that the cipher suites returned by this function are the cipher suites that the OTP ssl application can support provided that they are supported by the cryptolib linked with the OTP crypto application.
-Use ssl:filter_cipher_suites(Suites, []). to filter the list for the current cryptolib.
+Use ssl:filter\cipher\suites(Suites, []). to filter the list for the current cryptolib.
 Note that cipher suites may be filtered out because they are too old or too new depending on the cryptolib